 Anne Couvent came to New France from Picardy with her husband Philippe Amiot / Hameau and two sons, Jean and Mathieu, in 1636.
 A third child, Charles, was born in New France.
 In addition, her nephew, Toussaint Ledran, the son of Louis Ledran and Charlotte Couvent, also settled in New France.
 Many Canadians and Americans descend from one of the Couvent sisters and thus from royalty.

 Anne Couvent descends from many of the royal and noble houses of Europe.
-Here I merely report on six of Anne Couvent’s royal lineages displaying the arms used by her ancestors in each generation:
+Here I merely report on seven of Anne Couvent’s royal lineages displaying the arms used by her ancestors in each generation:

 These royal lineages would of course also apply to Toussaint Ledran through his mother Charlotte Couvent.

 The intrepid researcher will be able to uncover several other royal lineages for the Couvent sisters and of course many other armigerous and noble ancestors.